drchangliu/cs3200f22/starting-ocaml.md

 [here](https://cs3110.github.io/textbook/chapters/preface/install.html)
 to install OCaml on your system.
-If VSCode isn't your cup of tea, don't worry; a high-quality OCaml plugin is likely available for your favorite editor as well (E.g., merlin for emacs).
+If VSCode isn't your cup of tea, don't worry; a high-quality OCaml plugin is likely available for your favorite editor as well (e.g., merlin for emacs).

 ## Install QCheck and Alcotest